emqx/emqx-docs/en_US/bridge/bridges.md

 "<bridge/aws/emqx1@192.168.1.1/sensor1/hello>" when it reaches the remote node.

-Forwards: Messages forwarded to `forwards` specified by local EMQ X are forwarded to the remote MQTT Broker.
+Forwards: Messages forwarded to `forwards` specified by local EMQX are forwarded to the remote MQTT Broker.

-Subscription: Local EMQ X synchronizes messages from a remote MQTT Broker to local by subscribing to the topic of the remote MQTT Broker.
+Subscription: Local EMQX synchronizes messages from a remote MQTT Broker to local by subscribing to the topic of the remote MQTT Broker.

 ### Enable MQTT Bridge